For Team Members that use Project Web App (PWA) in the enterprise environment

-- Viewing your entire task list: project tasks from multiple projects, non-project tasks, MS Outlook tasks and administrative tasks
+- Viewing your entire list of tasks: project tasks from multiple projects, non-project tasks, MS Outlook tasks and administrative tasks

 - Determining your total workload and monitoring commitments

-- Suggesting new tasks to the project manager
+- Suggesting new tasks or assignments to the project manager

 - Why are time sheets used by your organization: for billing to clients, for salary administration and/or for controlling projects?

-- Possible layouts of timesheets and what to enter in each layout of the timesheet:
+- Possible layouts of timesheets and what to enter in the layout of the timesheet your organization uses:

 - Entering the % Complete and remaining hours

 - Entering the running total of actual hours and remaining hours

 - Entering actual hours per day or week and revising the remaining hours

 - Customizing the timesheet to enter data efficiently